 The Good News

-The number of cases of mouth cancer due to tobacco use is in decline.
+The number of cases of mouth cancer due to tobacco use is in decline, according to The Oral Cancer Foundation.
 So if you smoke, join the trend and seek help to quit.
 Better still, the survival rate following the early detection of mouth cancer is high.
 If you have a mouth sore or abnormal-looking spot in your mouth that lasts more than two weeks, see your dentist for an oral examination.